Astrophysics (Index)About

 Alternatives to the dark energy concepts include adjustments to general relativity (e.g., DGP gravity), or that the expansion is an illusion, such as might result from selection bias in the gathering of the evidence.

-The observed outward push could be accomplished by some kind of vacuum energy, i.e., present even in a vacuum.
+Dark energy is conceived as some kind of vacuum energy, i.e., energy present even in a vacuum.
 An obvious candidate is the zero-point energy predicted by quantum theory but the measured acceleration of the universe's expansion requires a vacuum energy sixty orders-of-magnitude (or more) smaller than this theoretical zero-point energy, a situation which has been described as a strikingly large gap between theory and measurement.

 The accelerating expansion is specifically the (positive) acceleration of the rate at which the scale factor is growing.
 The Hubble parameter is presumed to (slowly) decrease even though this acceleration is positive: the Hubble parameter is not the rate of the scale factor's growth, but that rate divided by the scale factor at the time; such a rate (i.e., speed) divided by distance-traveled can be falling even if acceleration is positive.
 For example, given something (constantly) accelerating by 32 ft/s/s: